Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Methods

-\paragraph{Joint Outcome Modelling} For constructs comprising multiple correlated sub-constructs measured on the same 0--100 scale (reliance, perceived understanding, ontological consciousness), we employed a joint modelling approach as specified in our pre-registration.
-Rather than averaging items prior to analysis, we pooled all item-level observations and included outcome measure as a factor, adding main effects and interactions with treatment conditions to estimate item-specific effects within a single model.
-To determine whether treatment effects varied across items within each construct, we compared models with and without heterogeneity terms using likelihood ratio tests and information criteria (see Supplementary Information).
+For outcomes measured pre- and post-treatment (psychosocial health and future companionship intentions), we controlled for baselines by including pre-treatment scores as a covariate.
+For constructs comprising multiple correlated sub-constructs measured on the same 0--100 scale (reliance, perceived understanding, ontological consciousness), we pooled all item-level observations and included outcome measure as a factor.
+To determine whether treatment effects should be allowed to vary across sub-constructs, we compared homogeneous models (shared treatment effects) against heterogeneous models (with treatment $\times$ outcome interactions) via likelihood ratio tests, including heterogeneity terms only where significant (see SI.5).